OpenCode

-Claude Code is the default integration, but mxcli also supports Cursor, Continue.dev, Windsurf, and Aider.
+Claude Code is the default integration, but mxcli also supports OpenCode, Cursor, Continue.dev, Windsurf, Aider, and Mistral Vibe.
 Each tool gets its own configuration file that teaches the AI about MDL syntax and mxcli commands.

 Initializing for a specific tool